OkGoDoIt/UploadAndPaste/README.md

 ﻿# Upload And Paste

 This is a small Windows tool that allows you to paste the contents of the clipboard as plaintext (removing formatting).
-Additionally it automatically upload images and files on the clipboard to a server and pastes the url.
+Additionally it automatically uploads images and files on the clipboard to a server and pastes the url.
 This provides functionality similar to CloudApp, except on your own server for free.
 It supports FTP, SFTP, SCP, AWS S3, WebDav, via the included WinSCP library.

 Here is an example screenshot from my dev machine uploaded this way: ![http://rog.gy/ss/dd4299790b.png](http://rog.gy/ss/dd4299790b.png)
 I simply pressed Alt-PrintScreen on my keyboard to take a screenshot of my active app, then Ctrl-Shift-V to paste the URL of the uploaded screenshot.